 These young leaders and rising stars bring a fresh perspective and a tech-first mindset to the business of homebuilding.
 Represented in this 40 Under 40 group are production and custom builders, multifamily developers, designers, architects, and startup entrepreneurs.
 This research report, Housing’s Leaders on the Future of Construction and Homebuilding, will be released in multiple parts.

-This is Part 2 (download Part 1 here), where we asked this group to identify areas of innovation in homebuilding.
+This is Part 2 (download Part 1 here), where we asked this group to identify areas of innovation in homebuilding and smart home automation.
 Of the 90 professionals who participated in this survey, almost all had opinions on where the industry has grown and where it needs to improve.
 Their responses are grouped by topic to present the “4 Big Innovations in Homebuilding.”